Early Years Foundation Stage

 The Induction Process

-We offer weekly sessions where Old Sarum Pre school and Griffin Pre school can join the class during the year leading up to a child's start at school, these are a variety of Stay and Play sessions and Story and Rhyme Time sessions.
+We offer weekly sessions where Old Sarum Pre school join the class during the year leading up to a child's start at school, these are a variety of Stay and Play sessions and Story and Rhyme Time sessions.
 We are looking to extend this to other providers.

 We offer home visits to parents and children at the start of the school year.
 This is a great opportunity to have time to talk to the teacher on an individual basis about your child and for your child to begin to form a relationship with the class teacher in a place they feel relaxed.